-L18 URST 4981 Advanced Seminar: Historical Perspectives on Human Rights and Globalization
+L18 URST 4981 Advanced Seminar: Historical Perspectives on Human Rights

 This course offers a historical perspective on the modern international human rights regime, using materials drawn from diplomatic, legal, political, and cultural studies.
 Successful completion of this seminar involves designing, researching, and writing a 25-30 page paper on a historically oriented, human-rights-related topic of your choice.

 L18 URST 499 Independent Work for Senior Honors